louwrentius/fio-plot/README.md

 ### fio-plot
-Create charts from FIO storage benchmark tool JSON output
+Create charts from FIO storage benchmark tool JSON output.
+Just take a look at the images below to understand what can be expected.
+There are more examples in the 'images' folder.

 ### 2d chart
 ![2d][2d]